-Camping and retreat ministry have proven to be very effective means of Christian formation.
+Camping and retreat ministries have proven to be very effective means of Christian formation.
 A rationale for camping ministry, retreats, and weekend-intensive ministry for youth, adults, and local churches will be developed along with how to plan, implement, and evaluate camping and retreat programs and resources.

-6300 Foundations of Youth Ministry Introduction to Ministry With Youth (3 sh)
+6300 Foundations of Youth Ministry (3 sh)